sharonwu827/Docker_Kubernetes_Lab/README.md

 docker ps
 #check the container that docker created including the stopped ones
 docker ps -a
+#Get logs from a container
+docker logs <container id>

 #List all locally stored images
 docker images